Theoretical Foundations of Conformal Prediction: Conditional Coverage

 \chapter{Conditional Coverage}

 Conformal prediction guarantees marginal coverage---on average over all the data---but in practice, we often want to ensure stronger guarantees.
-A marginal coverage guarantee does not rule out the possibility of a scenario where we might observe a misleading batch of training data, leading us to miscover on nearly all future data points.
-Nor does it prevent issues of uneven coverage across different parts of the population---for example, we might have two subgroups in our data (say, higher values of $X$ and lower values of $X$), where the prediction intervals returned by conformal prediction are likely to systematically undercover for test points in one group while overcovering for test points in the other.
+A marginal coverage guarantee does not rule out the possibility of a scenario where we might observe an unusual batch of training data, leading us to miscover on nearly all future data points.
+Nor does it prevent issues of uneven coverage across different parts of the population: for example, we might have two subgroups in our data (say, higher values of $X$ and lower values of $X$), where the prediction intervals returned by conformal prediction are likely to systematically undercover for test points in one group while overcovering for test points in the other.
 (See Figure~\ref{fig:conditional-coverage} for an illustration of this phenomenon.)
 If we want to ensure that such issues are unlikely to arise, we need to examine the \emph{conditional coverage} properties of conformal prediction.

-In the simplest cases---for example, achieving coverage conditional on the event $X_{n+1} \in \cX_0$, for some large region $\cX_0\subseteq\cX$---conditional coverage is relatively easy to achieve, but in other contexts it can be hard or even impossible.
-In this chapter, we explore these questions of conditional coverage.
-In some settings we will provide procedures that achieve conditional guarantees, while in other settings, we will establish hardness results---that is, results showing that achieving some types of conditional coverage is impossible without further assumptions.
+In this chapter, we study conditional coverage in its various forms and whether it can be achieved distribution-free.
+In the simplest cases, such as achieving coverage conditional on the event $X_{n+1} \in \cX_0$ for some large region $\cX_0\subseteq\cX$, we will provide procedures that achieve conditional guarantees, but in other contexts, we will establish hardness results---that is, results showing that achieving some types of conditional coverage is impossible without further assumptions.